-A team of experts have spent the summer excavating at Paisley’s Abbey Drain – but what did they find?
+A team of experts spent the summer of 2019 excavating at Paisley’s Abbey Drain – but what did they find?

 We already knew Scotland’s finest and best-preserved medieval tunnel lies buried beneath Paisley town centre – but the centuries-old mystery of where it ended had never been solved…until now.

 The team uncovered a well-preserved 14th-century stone archway marking the exact point the drain and its contents once flowed into the River Cart.

 The tunnel – believed to be around 100m long – ends around 3m from the banks of the present-day river, which would have been wider and shallower at the time the drain was built.